Sweyn Godwinson: Exile for life

 In 1051, Earl Godwin and all his sons were exiled from England following a dispute with the King.
 Sweyn received the sternest judgement of them all, and was exiled for life.
 Again, he travelled to Flanders – this time never to return.

 Killed on return from pilgrimage

 It appears he was driven by remorse for his sins, as he undertook a barefoot pilgrimage to Jerusalem.
-It was on his return from there he was killed, although the sources differ on where.
+It was on his return from there he was killed in 1052, although the sources differ on where.
 (Note: The Anglo-Saxon Chronicle states his death occurred at Constantinople, John of Worcester records it at Lycia, Asia Minor, while William of Malmesbury reports that he was killed by Saracens in the Holy Land.
 All three sources state Sweyn was returning from his pilgrimage.)

 Sweyn had one son, Hakon, said to have been a hostage in Normandy until brought back by Harold in 1064, but nothing more is known of him.

+He may also have been the father of a certain Tostig Reinald (or Hrano, Ranig), "son of Svein", who emerged from Ireland in late 1068 and unsuccessfully raided the south-west of England alongside Godwine, Edmund and Magnus, sons of Harold Godwinson.

-The exile and eventual death of Sweyn left Harold as the heir apparent of the Godwinson family.
+The exile and eventual death of Sweyn left his brother Harold as the heir apparent of the Godwinson family.